Ladakh Motorcycle Expedition 2019

 Day 5: Sarchu to Leh (251 KM)

 This day will be spent in travelling from Sarchu to Leh and will be the longest amount of distance that requires to be travelled in one day.
 The road snakes through the mystical mountains on which many a fables have been written.
-The highest pass in the way would be Tanglang La at 17,480 ft (5,328 m) pass, some people may suffer some discomfort, but generally it should go smoothly.
+The highest pass in the way would be Tanglang La at 17,480 ft (5,328 m) pass, some riders could feel some discomfort, but generally it should go smoothly.
 The journey will provide all the magnificent views of Himalaya’s along with possible views of the fauna that finds these habitats to their liking.
 With a bit of luck, we may run in to wild herds of Kiang (untamed Himalayan donkeys) grazing.
 It is also possible to run into local tribesman Bhotiya, old nomadic tribesman helping their livestock graze.

 The road between Sarchu and Leh will provide you with the magnificent stretches of hairpin bends called Gata loops and Moore plains.
 The Gata loops is an absolute test of the bikers skill it will test you on its 21 hairpin bends while the Moore plains are a reward for scaling the plains.
 The road is 40km straight and provides a great relief from the twists, turn and although it is not fully paved, it is still a comfort for most bikers.
 This being the longest part of the journey, is also a test of skills.
 The views and the proximity though will be able to keep the adrenaline pumping.